brainandforce/brainandforce/README.md

 ### [Electrum.jl](https://githhub.com/brainandforce/Electrum.jl)

 Electrum.jl is a package that provides types, functions, and other tools for working with data associated with crystal structures, including unit cell basis vectors, atomic positions, associated grids of data, and more.
-It provides tools such as the
+It provides tools such as data import from commonly used computational chemistry software (currently supporting abinit, VASP, and LAMMPS), properly scaled Fourier transforms and gradients, and more.

 ## Other interests